-Documentary is widely recognized as an essential part of Canada’s social fabric, fostering understanding and activating democratic discourse and social action.
+Our vision is that documentary is widely recognized as an essential part of Canada’s diverse social fabric; fostering greater understanding, activating discourse and inspiring social change.

-Canada’s thriving community of independent documentary creators benefits from a sustainable financing ecosystem, and distribution networks that bring Canadian documentaries to communities big and small, nationally and internationally.
+In a truly thriving community, independent documentary creators benefit from an equitable media landscape, a sustainable financing ecosystem, and distribution networks that bring our documentaries to all audiences, nationally and internationally.

-Documentary production is rooted in a culture that values creative exploration, diversity of voice and expression, and deeply ethical practices anchored in respect, reciprocity and collaboration.
+We envision documentary creation being rooted in a culture that values diversity of voice and expression, an exploration of creativity and form, and deeply ethical practices that are respectful, reciprocal and collaborative.

-These values continually guide and inspire us in all areas of our internal and external activities, operations, programs and advocacy.
+These values continually guide and inspire us in our internal and external activities, operations, programs and advocacy, and measure our success: